schell/zyghost-com/content/articles/Renderable.md

 title: Better Renderable Types
 date: 2015-10-03
 description: Purely functional datatypes that can be rendered.
-has-toc: yes
+toc-title: Table of Contents
+theme: templates/default.html
 ---
 I've been working on a purely functional GUI and I realized that the structures I've been using for rendering could be easily abstracted out into a [library](http://hackage.haskell.org/package/renderable).
 The types may seem complex but the ideas are simple enough.